How India's obscenity laws control women's bodies – DW – 07/13/2023

 Anything deemed legally "obscene" is prohibited from being sold, published, printed or distributed.
 Obscene acts and songs are also punishable by law.

-For example, a female BJP leader, Ritu Tawde, in 2013 proposed a motion banning mannequins modeling lingerie in Mumbai to "prevent the pollution of minds of today's generation," calling the models a "public display of obscenity."
+For example, in 2013 a female Bharatiya Janata Party leader, Ritu Tawde, proposed a motion banning mannequins from modeling lingerie in Mumbai to "prevent the pollution of minds of today's generation," calling the models a "public display of obscenity."

 The city rejected the motion, saying there was no legal provision to ban mannequins.

 However, what is considered obscene has consistently changed over the years.
-The subjectivity of the law means interpreting obscenity is often up to a judge who makes an individual determination of whether to deem something moral, corrupting or obscene.
+The law's subjectivity means interpreting obscenity is often up to a judge to make an individual determination of whether to deem something moral, corrupting or obscene.

 The debate around obscenity often surfaces when it is at loggerheads with the freedom of expression and speech.